- Send a message

 The Phoksundo Lake Trek is truly off the beaten track.
 This homestay trek in Dolpa is a unique and once in a lifetime experience.
 You will get the opportunity to be the guest of locals, as they will welcome you into their home.

-Dolpa is a remote district, isolated from the rest of Nepal by high passes in the south.
-The district covers an area of 7,889 km2 (3,046 sq mi) and has a population of 42,959 (in 2021).
-If you look at the area, Dolpa is the largest district of Nepal.
+Dolpa is a remote district located approximately 260 km (161 mi) northwest of Kathmandu.
+The region is isolated from the rest of Nepal by high mountain passes to the south.
+Covering an area of 7,889 km2 (3,046 sq mi), it is the largest district in Nepal by area.
+As of 2021, it has a population of 42,959.

 The elevation in Dolpa ranges from 1,525 to 7,625 m (5,003 to 25,016 ft).
 Along the north and northeast border of Dolpa is Tibet and, along the eastern border is another beautiful trekking region: Mustang.